siran/writing/posts/_drafts/Gravitational Lensing in a Maxwell Universe- Recovering the Factor of 2 from Flux Continuity.md

 - and therefore symmetric in its electric and magnetic response.

 The Newtonian half-value is the bending produced by a one-channel constitutive model.
-The full observed value comes from the full electromagnetic medium.
+The full value comes from the full electromagnetic medium.

 This is also why the earlier flux-versus-mass intuition was pointing in the right direction.
 Light is not averaged trapped matter.
 It is directed